ShevaMed/LogisticsAutomationSystem/README.md

 # Logistics Automation System
 Logistics Automation System is software designed to simplify and increase the efficiency of logistics processes.

+Logistics Automation System is written in Qt (C++) for the Windows platform.
+SQLite is used as the database.

 The system is intended for operators working in logistics departments or logistics companies.

 ## Installation
 To set up the project, follow these steps:
 1. Clone the repository to your local machine.
 2. Install the necessary technologies and libraries specified in the project's [Technologies Used](#technologies-used).
-3. Build and compile the project using your preferred development environment.
+3. Build a project with Qt Creator using the `LogisticsAutomationSystem/LogisticsAutomationSystem.pro` file.
+4. Compile the project with the Desktop compiler MinGW 64bit.
+5. Now you can run the program using Qt Creator or `.exe` file.

 ## Usage
 Once the project is set up and running, you can perform the following actions: